Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Discussion and Summary

 \section{Discussion and Summary}

 This Colloquium highlights the unique statistical properties of atoms undergoing ``Sisyphus cooling".
-The advantage of this system is twofold: its controllability, rarely found in experimental system exhibiting anomalous stochastic behavior, allows a single experimental parameter -- the depth of the optical lattice -- to control the various phases of the dynamics (Fig.~\ref{fig:fig10}).
-The analysis of the scale-free process is made possible with a relatively simple tool, a Fokker-Planck equation, without invoking fractional derivatives or other ad-hoc assumptions with regards to the power-law statistics of waiting times and jump lengths.
+The advantage of this system is twofold: its controllability, rarely found in experimental system exhibiting anomalous stochastic behavior, allows a single control parameter -- the depth of the optical lattice -- to control the various phases of the dynamics (Fig.~\ref{fig:fig10}).
+The analysis of the scale-free process is made possible with a relatively simple tool, a Fokker-Planck equation, without invoking fractional derivatives or other ad-hoc assumptions with regards to the power-law statistics of waiting times and jump distances.
 This relates to the second striking feature of this system which is its broad relevance.
 It was shown that the momentum distribution exhibits power-law statistics and a stable L\'evy distribution describes the spatial spreading of the packet of particles.
 Though such statistics appear in many systems, physically these power-laws cannot extend to infinity -- as, for example, the energy of the system is always bounded.

 We have shown how to employ the concept of infinite densities to describe the far tails of the corresponding densities.
 These non-normalized states are time-dependent solutions that match the heavy-tailed distributions and render finite otherwise infinite moments, like the energy or the mean-squared displacement.
 Treated for many years by mathematicians as a pure abstract theory, this infinite ergodic theory is here linked to an actual physical system.
 The relevance of these concepts extends beyond the cold atomic system and into the mathematical field of infinite ergodic theory, sub-recoil laser cooling (Sec.~\ref{Section:SubRecoil}), properties of $1/f$ noise~\cite{fox2021aging}, weak chaos, and stochastic renewal processes~\cite{Akimoto2020,Xu2022}.

 In addition, and extending beyond the scope of this work, the moments of the spreading particles exhibit a bi-scaling behavior termed ``strong anomalous diffusion"~\cite{CASTIGLIONE199975,Aghion2017}.
 This means that the moments of some observable $o(t)$ obey $\braket{o^q}\sim t^{q\nu(q)}$ where $\nu(q)$ is a piece-wise linear function with a single jump in slope.
 Such behavior has been experimentally observed in the context of cellular dynamics in~\cite{Gal2010} and theorized to occur in systems such as hydrodynamics, infinite horizon Lorentz gasses and Sinai billiards.